ihsaninh/ihsaninh/README.md

 ### &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [ihsantutorial.com](https://www.ihsantutorial.com/) as well as on [Medium](https://medium.com/@ihsan.inh).
+Apart from coding, I also maintain a blog - you can find my articles on my website on [Medium](https://medium.com/@ihsan.inh).

 ### Find me on social media and my Portfolio
 * [Facebook](https://facebook.com/ihsan.n.habib/)